Medtrade

+Beginning in 2023, the two annual Medtrade East (Atlanta, GA) and Medtrade West (Las Vegas, NV) conferences were consolidated into a single Medtrade conference held annually in Dallas, TX.

 Company history

-Originally launched as the National Home Health Care Exposition, a part of the Nielsen Company.
-Onex Corporation acquired Nielsen Expositions on June 17, 2013.
-Upon acquisition, the company name was changed to Emerald Expositions.
-Emerald Expositions is an owner and operator of business-to-business tradeshows in the United States connecting buyers and sellers across nine diversified end markets.
+Medtrade originally launched as the National Home Health Care Exposition, a part of the Nielsen Company.
+Onex Corporation acquired Nielsen Expositions on June 17, 2013, and changed the company name to Emerald Expositions; it owns and operates trade shows in the United States.